 Hot air balloon ride

-Hot air ballooning dominates the list of popular activites in the Scottsdale area so I knew I had to do it during my trip.
+Hot air ballooning dominates the list of popular activities in the Scottsdale area so I knew I had to do it during my trip.
 Even though the act of floating above the earth in a tiny basket carried by a balloon powered by fire makes zero sense to me.
 But if I can get over flying over the ocean in a steel tube, I can do the same with this.
-The less you know. 💫

 Turns out, the countryside (is that word applicable in the desert?) surrounding Scottsdale is one of the most ideal places in the country to take a hot air balloon ride—perfect weather conditions and all.
 So naturally, everyone’s doing it.